vitorsanto/Challenges/find_internal_nodes/README.md

 Running locally
 ----------

-To run the solution locally, run the following command on the sportsbook folder; The same folder where the makefile is located:
+To run the solution locally, run the following command on the find_internal_nodes folder; The same folder where the makefile is located:

 ~~~
 $ make run